Improving well-being and quality of life not only for the individual, but for the whole society

 The individual and the environment

-As human beings we influence the environment through everything we do and so, and even through what we think.
-With Transcendental Meditation, research shows that thinking naturally becomes more balanced.
+As human beings we influence the environment through everything we do and say, and even through what we think.
+Research shows that a person's thinking naturally becomes more balanced as a result of Transcendental Meditation. .
 We start to see life from a broader, less selfish perspective, and this naturally leads to taking greater responsibility for our actions and the way they affect the planet and our fellow man.

 Evidence to support the effect of Transcendental Meditation on society